The state of Arkansas is working to ban the use of a weedkiller called dicamba.

 Although dicamba has not been linked to bodily harm in farmworkers, the dicamba issue demonstrates the danger of sprayed pesticides unintentionally drifting to areas outside of the targeted, sprayed area.
 There are other pesticides that have been linked to dangerous effects in farmworkers, but sheer economics continues to make it profitable for farm-owners to use these harmful pesticides.
-The birth defect attorneys at Waters Kraus & Paul are fighting to fix this problem.
-By holding farm-owners accountable in the courts, Waters Kraus & Paul is striving to show them that providing a safe work environment is more profitable than using pesticides which harm farmworkers.
+The birth defect attorneys at Waters Kraus Paul & Siegel are fighting to fix this problem.
+By holding farm-owners accountable in the courts, Waters Kraus Paul & Siegel is striving to show them that providing a safe work environment is more profitable than using pesticides which harm farmworkers.
 If you or your loved ones were exposed to pesticides and had a child with birth defects, you deserve justice.
-Successfull representation of families harmed by pesticides is how Waters Kraus & Paul strives to prevent other families from suffering the same harm.
+Successfull representation of families harmed by pesticides is how Waters Kraus Paul & Siegel strives to prevent other families from suffering the same harm.

 Have You Been Exposed to Pesticides?